Providence College: Athletics

 The school's 19 varsity men's and women's sports teams are called the Friars, after the Dominican Catholic order that runs the school.
 They are the only collegiate team to use that team name.
 All teams participate in the NCAA Division I and in the Big East Conference, except for the men's and women's ice hockey programs, which compete in Hockey East.
 In 2015, the men's hockey team won its first NCAA Division I National Championship.

-The school's current athletic director is Robert Driscoll.
 The team colors are black and white, the same as the Dominicans, with silver as an accent color.
 The school's current logos and identity marks were released in 2002, and feature the profile of a friar wearing the black cappa (hood) of the Dominicans, above the word mark.
 All teams use the primary logo except the hockey teams, which have used the "skating Friar" logo since 1973.
 In addition to the Friar mascot, the school's animal mascot was a Dalmatian named "Friar Boy."
 The school's closest rivalries are Boston University and Boston College in hockey and the University of Connecticut and the University of Rhode Island in the school's other sports, especially in soccer, tennis, swimming and diving, and basketball.
 Providence College once had a well-respected intercollegiate football team: two former students played professional football for the New York Football Giants (Charles Avedisian and Hank Soar).
 The Providence Friars football program was discontinued in 1941.

 Men's basketball

 The Friars men's basketball team is an original member of the Big East Conference, which was created in 1979 by a group led by former Providence coach Dave Gavitt and headquartered in Providence.
 The Friars play their home games at the 13,000-seat Amica Mutual Pavilion in downtown Providence, a facility that underwent an $80 million renovation completed in 2008.
 Despite having the smallest enrollment of any Big East Conference school, the Friars have routinely averaged over 10,000 fans per game during the 30-plus year history of the facility, all while earning postseason berths and placing many players in the National Basketball Association.
 In addition to producing NBA players, former Friars players and coaches have also gone on to become basketball icons in the coaching world, such as Rick Pitino, Billy Donovan, Lenny Wilkens, Pete Gillen, Rick Barnes, Johnny Egan, and John Thompson.
-They are currently coached by Ed Cooley.
+They were coached by Ed Cooley from 2011 to 2023.

 Providence College won the 1961 and 1963 NIT championship and participated in the 1973 and 1987 Final Four, and the 1965 and 1997 squads advanced to the NCAA Elite Eight.
 Overall, the team has earned 19 NCAA basketball tournament berths and 18 NIT berths, as well as having numerous players named All-Americans.